 The above quote comes from Warren Buffett and Berkshire Hathaway’s annual shareholder’s meeting, in 1997.
 It is an analogy on how you should think, about the Margin of safety, to become successful as an investor.
 And since it seems to have worked well for Warren, I think we should delve a little deeper into this concept.

 I have researched and studied the concept of a ”Margin of safety” for years now.
 And to be frank, it would be quite hard to use fundamental analysis successfully without it.
-Because it reduces risk, while it at the same time creates the potential for huge upside.
-Which is why it is one of the most important things in investing to understand.
+Because it reduces risk, while it at the same time creates the potential for a huge upside.
+Which is why it is one of the most important things to understand in investing.

 I personally learned about the margin of safety concept before I ventured out into more complex valuation models.
 And I think that has benefited me as a trader, because the concept is simple and it gives you a foundation and a cushion if you are wrong in your investment thesis.
 In addition, simple methods are often better.
 The hard part is to stick to them.
 Because simple is not the same as easy.
 Which might be the cause of the confusion that surrounds the idea of a margin of safety.
 So let’s dissolve that confusion.